-In the heart of the smallest city in England, this period Georgian cottage offers an ideal base for sampling the delights of Wells and exploring the beautiful surrounding countryside.
+In the heart of the smallest city in England, this period Georgian house offers an ideal base for sampling the delights of Wells and exploring the beautiful surrounding countryside.
 The end house in a row, it has been completely renovated to a high standard and unusually for a city property has a lovely, peaceful, mature garden.

 Apart from the magnificent cathedral (housing one of the earliest mechanical clocks in existence and Vicars Close-the oldest continuously inhabited medieval street in Europe).
 Wells is a beautiful market town offering a range of cafes/bars/pubs/restaurants and some lovely shops.
 Wells itself is within easy reach of Bristol, Bath and the limestone based Mendip Hills-offering attractions such as Bristol Zoo, the haunted Wookey Hole Caves, Clarks Village, The Roman Baths, Cheddar Gorge, the SS Great Britian, Clifton Suspension Bridge, fantastic shopping and so much more!